Asthma

 • Exercise: Some people may have asthma symptoms when they exercise.

-• Medications: Medications like aspirin and ibuprofen, or beta-blockers (used to treat heart disease, high blood pressure, migraine headaches or glaucoma), may cause an asthma attack in some adults.
+• Medications: Medications such as aspirin and ibuprofen, or beta-blockers (used to treat heart disease, high blood pressure, migraine headaches or glaucoma), may cause an asthma attack in some adults.

 © 1996-2010 · All Rights Reserved · American Academy of Allergy Asthma & Immunology